Bitcoin as a Store of Value: A Comparison to Gold and Other Assets

 • A good store of value should be durable, portable, fungible, divisible, scarce, and verifiable.

-• Bitcoin’s digital scarcity and decentralised nature have led some to view it as an attractive store of value.
+• Bitcoin’s digital scarcity and decentralised nature have made it an attractive store of value that is now a top 10 market cap asset.

 • Learn how Bitcoin compares to gold in durability, portability, and other characteristics.